 Long-term Care Quality

-Switching gears to the fourth area, this facility did not perform very well.
-With a very poor grade of F in long-term care, this was this nursing home's worst category grade.
-For long-term care residents, the primary goal is to maintain residents' quality of life and keep them safe.
-On top of assessing the volume of care provided by nurses and other staff, we looked at the number of residents vaccinated for pneumonia.
-Thankfully, this facility gave the vaccine to 100 percent of its patients, which is a very respectable percentage.
+Switching gears to the next area, we awarded this nursing home a grade of D for the area of long-term care.
+This is the facility's weakest category rating.
+If you are looking for anything other than rehabilitation, you should take a close look at long-term care ratings.
+In addition to considering the quantity of care provided by nurses and other staff, we also looked at the number of residents vaccinated against pneumonia.
+This facility gave the vaccine to 97.95918 percent of its patients.
 To our surprise, this facility was able to limit hospitalizations.
 With just 0 hospitalizations per 1,000 long-term resident days, this nursing home had less hospitalizations than most nursing homes.
 Sadly, some of its other scores in the category weren't as favorable as these.

 Rating Over Time